janus-idp/backstage-plugins/plugins/orion/README.md

 ## Setup

-1. Install the plugin into the Backstage app
+1. Install the plugin into the Backstage app in `packages/app`

 ```bash
 yarn add --cwd packages/app @parodos/plugin-orion
 ```

 2. Add the `/parodos/` route in `/packages/app/src/App.tsx`

 ```ts
 import { OrionPage } from '@parodos/plugin-orion';